Maryland lawmakers met with Redskins owner on sports betting

 ANNAPOLIS, Md.
 (AP) — Washington Redskins owner Daniel Snyder met with Maryland lawmakers to discuss allowing sports betting at a new stadium in the state, a lawmaker who participated in a meeting with the team’s owner said Wednesday.

 Sen. Guy Guzzone, who chairs the Maryland Senate’s budget committee, told reporters that Snyder asked to be included in discussions, as state lawmakers consider legislation to legalize sports betting.
-Snyder met with lawmakers in the Annapolis on Tuesday, Guzzone said.
+Snyder met with lawmakers in Annapolis on Tuesday, Guzzone said.

 “He asked to be included in the sports betting realm,” Guzzone, a Howard County Democrat, said.